semantic-flow/sflo-dendron-notes/sflo.todo.md

 id: l59hvxem2488war5j981yca
 title: SF Todo
 desc: ''
-updated: 1751886393536
+updated: 1752298270157
 created: 1731041743071
 ---

 ## Immediately

-- is user vs system really useful, at least at the folder level?
+- config vs meta
+  - config varies depending on hierarchy, so fundamentally different from meta
+  - so is config its own component?
+Or is it just fundamentally outside the mesh

 ## Eventually